ThomasVestergaard/MemExchange/README.md

 #Notes about order matching algorithms
 - Limit orders are matched on best possible price.
 Example: If a buy side limit order comes in at a price of $10 and the only sell liquidity is available at $9, the order will be matched in the middle at $9.5 giving both parties a better execution.

-- Stop-limit orders are triggered when the order is no longer on the opposite side of the market.
-A limit order is placed the moment it's above (if sell) or below (if buy) the best bid or ask.
+- Stop-limit has two prices: The trigger price and the limit price.
+When the trigger price is touched or penetrated a limit order is placed.
+Buy stop-limit orders are always placed above the market with a trigger price lower than the limit price.
+Vice versa for sell stop-limit orders.

 #3rd party libraries
 - Castle Windsor for dependency injection